sunaku/tork/README.md

-test:loop - Continuous testing for Ruby with fork/eval
+test-loop - Continuous testing for Ruby with fork/eval
 ======================================================

-test:loop is a fast continuous testing tool for Ruby that continuously detects and tests changes in your Ruby application in an efficient manner, whereby it:
+test-loop is a fast continuous testing tool for Ruby that continuously detects and tests changes in your Ruby application in an efficient manner, whereby it:

 1. Absorbs the test execution overhead into the main Ruby process.